 Image: The World Music Choir performing at the Pool: Stories of waterPhoto credit: Christopher Woe

 Image: Australian Olympic gold medallist and Bankstown Arts Centre patron - John Konrads opened the event.
-John and her sister Ilsa trained at Bankstown Baths under the guidance of swimming coach Don Talbot.Photo credit: Christopher Woe
+John and his sister Ilsa trained at Bankstown Baths under the guidance of swimming coach Don Talbot.Photo credit: Christopher Woe